-The Guysborough Harbour section of the Trans Canada Trail from the Marina to Fort Point was recently upgraded and is a wonderful fall walk.
-Park in the Marina lot (for free) and make your way to Fort Point at the mouth of the Harbour where the ruins of the ancient fort built by the French in 1636 still remain.
+The Guysborough Harbour section of the Trans Canada Trail from the Marina to Fort Point was recently upgraded and is a wonderful fall walk or bicycle ride.
+Starting at the Guysborough Marina you’ll make your way to Fort Point at the mouth of the Guysborough Harbour where the ruins of the ancient fort built by the French in 1636 still remain.
+Bike rentals are available at the Authentic Seacoast Distillery & Brewery at 75 Ferry Lane.

 2. Authentic Seacoast Distilling & Brewing Company